 - Head Light: 280 mm – 287 mm

-- Head Heavy: 290 mm – 310 mm
+- Heavy: 290 mm – 310 mm

 - Neutral: 288 mm – 289 mm

 We should also check the flexibility of the shaft before buying because it determines the swing speed.
-It is worth to know whether the stem is normal, extra, or medium-stiff and/or flexible.
+It is worth knowing whether the stem is expected, extra, or medium-stiff and flexible.

-6. String: A perfect string is the one that sinks not more than 1mm when pressed against arms.
+A perfect string is one that sinks not more than 1mm when pressed against arms.
 If it sinks deeper than that, it’s a clear sign that the racket is loose or not powerful.
 Also, temperature plays a factor in the string stretching that varies from cold to hotter geological locations.